The Blood of Olympus: Plot

-Meanwhile, Reyna Avila Ramírez-Arellano, Nico di Angelo, and Coach Hedge shadow-travel to Camp Half-Blood with the Athena Parthenos.
+Meanwhile, Reyna Ramírez-Arellano, Nico di Angelo, and Coach Hedge shadow-travel to Camp Half-Blood with the Athena Parthenos.
 At Évora, they are attacked by Lycaon and his aides, whom they defeat, and they shadow-travel to San Juan, Reyna's homeland.
 Reyna is captured by the Hunters of Artemis, who are working together with the Amazons, led by Reyna's sister, Hylla.
 A giant, revealed to be Orion, appears and massacres both the Hunters and the Amazons.
 Reyna, Nico, and Hedge shadow-travel to South Carolina.
 Reyna reveals that she killed her father's insane spirit to Nico and Hedge, and Bryce Lawrence, a legacy who was exiled from New Rome but recently reinstated, overhears.
 He tries to capture Reyna and bring her in for patricide but is turned into a ghost by a furious Nico.

 Transported close to Camp Half-Blood with the help of Pegasus and several of his brethren, Nico and Hedge head to the camp along with several defecting Romans where Nico, Will Solace and several other demigods sabotage the Roman onagers.
 Reyna is confronted by Orion, and she kills him with the help of her mother Bellona, and Athena.
 Reyna then returns the Athena Parthenos, ending the warfare and rivalry.
 Meanwhile, the demigods head to the Acropolis and battle the army of giants, whom they kill with the help of the gods in their Greek forms, their split personalities healed by the return of Athena Parthenos.
 However, the Giants injure Percy and Annabeth, whose blood wakes Gaea.
 The seven demigods, transported by Zeus, arrive and confront Gaea at the camp.
 As Jason contains the goddess, Piper charmspeaks Gaea to sleep while Leo and a newly repaired Festus bombard her with fire.
 Octavian attacks Gaea with an onager, accidentally launching himself to his death as well which Nico chooses to allow to happen.
 Leo's supernova of fire and Octavian's onager shot atomize Gaea and scatter her essence, hopefully spreading her so thin that Gaea can never form a consciousness again as had happened to Kronos.

 The camps celebrate their victory together at Camp Half-Blood but mourn their losses, including Leo who is killed taking down Gaea and vanishes along with Festus.
 Nico decides to stay in Camp Half-Blood and also reveals his crush to Percy, but decides that he has moved on and shows a possible interest in Will Solace instead whom Nico had bonded with during the battle.
 Jason, having been made a Pontifex, plans to visit Camp Jupiter occasionally to make offerings.
 Percy and Annabeth plan to move to Camp Jupiter to attend college after they graduate from high school.
 Meanwhile, Leo is resurrected by Festus with the physician's cure and arrives at Ogygia using an astrolabe created by Odysseus to pick up Calypso, fulfilling his vow to come back and rescue her.
 They leave into the unknown to seek adventure.